Adversarial Attack and Defense on Graph Data: A Survey: Abstract

 \section{Abstract}

 Deep neural networks (DNNs) have been widely applied to various applications, including image classification, text generation, audio recognition, and graph data analysis.
 However, recent studies have shown that DNNs are vulnerable to adversarial attacks.
-Though there are several works studying adversarial attack and defense strategies on domains such as images and natural language processing, it is still difficult to directly transfer the learned knowledge to graph structured data due to its representation challenges.
-Given the importance of graph analysis, an increasing number of works start to analyze the robustness of machine learning models on graph data.
-Nevertheless, current studies considering adversarial behaviors on graph data usually focus on specific types of attacks with certain assumptions.
+Though there are several works about adversarial attack and defense strategies on domains such as images and natural language processing, it is still difficult to directly transfer the learned knowledge to graph data due to its representation structure.
+Given the importance of graph analysis, an increasing number of studies over the past few years have attempted to analyze the robustness of machine learning models on graph data.
+Nevertheless, existing research considering adversarial behaviors on graph data often focuses on specific types of attacks with certain assumptions.
 In addition, each work proposes its own mathematical formulation, which makes the comparison among different methods difficult.
-Therefore, in this paper, we aim to survey existing adversarial attack and defense strategies on graph data and first provide a unified formulation covering most adversarial learning studies on graph.
-Moreover, we also compare different attacks and defenses on graph data and discuss their corresponding contributions and limitations.
-In this work, we systemically organize the considered works based on the features of each topic.
-This survey not only serves as a reference for the research community but also brings a clear image to researchers outside this research domain.
-Besides, we also create an online resource and keep updating the relevant works during the last two years.
-More details of the comparisons of various studies based on this survey are open-sourced at \url{https://github.com/safe-graph/graph-adversarial-learning-literature}.
+Therefore, this review is intended to provide an overall landscape of more than $100$ papers on adversarial attack and defense strategies for graph data, and establish a unified formulation encompassing most graph adversarial learning models.
+Moreover, we also compare different graph attacks and defenses along with their contributions and limitations, as well as summarize the evaluation metrics, datasets and future trends.
+We hope this survey can help fill the gap in the literature and facilitate further development of this promising new field \footnote{We also have created an online resource to keep track of relevant research on the basis of this survey at \url{https://github.com/safe-graph/graph-adversarial-learning-literature}.}.